OpenCTI-Platform/docs/docs/usage/widgets.md

 Filters vary based on the selected perspective, defining the dataset to be utilized in the widget.
 Filters are instrumental in narrowing down the scope of data for a more focused analysis.

 While filters in the "Entities" and "Activity & History" perspectives align with the platform's familiar search and feed creation filters, the "Knowledge Graph" perspective introduces a more intricate filter configuration.Therefore, they need to be addressed in more detail.
-Three types of filters are available in the Knowledge Graph perspective:

-#### Filter in the context of Knowledge graph
+#### Filter in the context of Knowledge Graph

-2 types of filters are available in the Knowledge Graph perspective:
+Two types of filters are available in the Knowledge Graph perspective:

 - **Main query filter**
     - **Classic filters (gray):** Define the relationships to be retrieved, forming the basis on which the widget displays data.
 Remember, statistics in the Knowledge Graph perspective are based on relationships.

 - **Pre-query filters**
     - Pre-query filters are used to **provide to your main query** a specific dataset.
 In other words, instead of making a query on the whole data set of your platform, you can already target a subset of data that will match certain criteria.
-They are 2 types of pre-query filters:
+They are two types of pre-query filters:
         - **Dynamic filters on the source (orange):** Refine data by filtering on entities positioned as the source (in the "from" position) of the relationship.
         - **Dynamic filters on the target (green):** Refine data by filtering on entities positioned as the target (in the "to" position) of the relationship.